KatTheGit/sylvan-row/README.md

 - Update Wiro projectile list when new char
 - Update wall list when new wall

-## Issues that won't be solved

-- Fullcreen issue on Linux (Macroquad issue)
-  - [x] Holy shit they fixed it
-- Icon doesn't show up on Linux (Macroquad issue)
-  - [x] Holy guacamole they fixed it
-- Any MITM mitigation that goes beyond making sure data is secure and legitimate.

 # Notes

-This was previously owned by OrnitOnGithub, my alt account, as mentioned [in the original repository](https://github.com/OrnitOnGithub/moba?tab=readme-ov-file#notice)
+This was previously owned by OrnitOnGithub, my previous account, as mentioned in the [original repository](https://github.com/OrnitOnGithub/moba?tab=readme-ov-file#notice).

 ## Extra credits